PublioElio/School-42-Born2beroot/README.md

 ```
 $ sudo systemctl status lighttpd
 ```
+To check that lightspeed is working: in a browser on the host machine, connect to the following address and port: : [http://127.0.0.1:8080](http://127.0.0.1:8080)

 ## User Management
 At startup, there must be at least two users: root and a personal user with our intra login as a username.
 For the evaluation, we must also be able to show a list of all users, add or delete user accounts, change their usernames, add or remove them from groups, etc. The following commands are necessary to do all of that: